 A good and competitive compensation would range anywhere between 424,000 NGN and 480,000 NGN.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Investment Analyst in Nigeria is ranges from 353,000 NGN to 480,000 NGN.
+The base salary for a careers like Investment Analyst in Nigeria ranges from 353,000 NGN to 480,000 NGN.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023